KLunos/IT-Portfolio/jumpbox.md/README.md

 ## Purpose
 This VM serves as a secure management workstation used to access and administer internal lab systems.

+## Virtual Machine Specifications (Hyper-V)
+- The resources I allocated for this virtual machine to run well on the PC.
+  - Name:
+  - Storage (max/used):
+  - Memory:
+  - vCPU:

 ## What I Built
 - Centralized admin access point
 - RDP/SSH access to internal servers